We are proud to present Oogway, our advanced entry for RoboSub 2026.

 As we add or update components on the robot, we also ensure that the full model assembly of Oogway remains up-to-date.
 The assembly allows us to visualize new components and identify conflicts before fabrication.
 This year, we also used the full model assembly to generate media materials for the website and paper to more effectively illustrate our prototyping process and final products.

-In the future, we hope to integrate the assembly into our simulation workflow.
-For instance, this would enable our task planning team to roughly tune movement constants before putting the robot in the pool.
+In the future, we hope to integrate the assembly into our simulation workflow, as this would enable our task planning team to tune movement constants before putting the robot in the pool.